Sources of Financial Aid

 Oklahoma's Promise is a tuition scholarship program offered by the State of Oklahoma that pays tuition costs for eligible students.
 Students may apply for this program in the eighth grade, but must do so by the start of the tenth grade.
 Participants must meet specific program criteria to maintain eligibility while in high school.
 When the eligible student begins attending college, scholarship funds will be paid directly to the College for each semester, based on the enrolled credit hours.

-Students must maintain their eligibility by meeting Regent’s grade point average requirements and Federal Student Aid academic progress standards.
-Students who have a 2.00 CGPA at 60 college credits earned must then maintain a 2.50 CGPA each semester thereafter that they receive OK Promise.
-Students who receive additional types of student financial aid for tuition can receive a cash disbursement once OK Promise funds are paid to the College.
+Students must complete a FAFSA every year and Verification, if selected, maintain their eligibility by meeting Regent’s grade point average requirements and Federal Student Aid academic progress standards.
+Oklahoma's Promise will not pay for non-credit remedial courses.
+Students who receive additional types of student financialaid for tuition can receive a cash disbursement once OK Promise funds are paid to the College.
 OK Promise funds from the state are disbursed to the student’s account each semester.
 Any credit balance on the account after all charges are paid will be available to the student as a refund.

 Oklahoma Tuition Aid Grant (OTAG)

 OTAG is a need-based grant program for Oklahoma residents who attend eligible colleges, universities and career technology centers in Oklahoma.
-Awards are approved for full-time or part-time undergraduates.
+Awards are approved for full-time or half-time (6-credithours) undergraduates.
 A student must be an Oklahoma resident, meet financial need criteria and be making financial aid satisfactory academic progress, not be in default or owe a grant repayment and pursing an eligible program.
-Eligibility is determined by the OTAG program, based on the information reported in the FAFSA.
-The OTAG deadline is March 1st.
+The OTAG program, based on the information reported in the FAFSA, determines eligibility.
+The OTAG deadline is January 1st.
 The Financial Aid Office must review and verify all eligibility criteria before finalizing awards.
 Students must be enrolled in a minimum of six credit hours each semester.
-Part-time (6-11 credit hours) awards are a maximum of $486 per semester.
-Full-time (12 or more credit hours) awards are a maximum of $500 a semester.
+Awards are a maximum of $500 a semester.
 Students are paid once each semester.
 Students who are not Oklahoma residents should check with their home state education agency to determine if they are eligible for a grant from their home state.

 Federal Direct Stafford Student Loan -Subsidized